 BIOL 5017.
 TROPICAL BRYOLOGY (On demand).
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
-Prerequisite: BIOL 3417 or consent of the Director of the Department.
+Prerequisite: BIOL 3417 or authorization of the Director of the Department.

 The biology of mosses, liverworts, and hornworts, emphasizing the structure, identification, reproduction, and ecology of the native species of Puerto Rico.
 Field trips required.
 BIOL 5018.
 PLANT PHYSIOLOGY (II).
 Four credit hours.
 Three hours of lecture and one laboratory of three hours per week.
-Prerequisites: (QUIM 3032 or QUIM 3062) and (BIOL 3417 or BIOL 3435) or QUIM 3072 or QUIM 3463.
+Prerequisites: BIOL 3417 or BIOL 3435 or Authorization of the Director of the Department.
+Corequisite: QUIM 3032 or QUIM 3062 or QUIM 3463 or authorization of the Director of the Department.